Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsection{Effect of Fog Topology}

-Next, we evaluate network-aware learning on different fog computing topologies.
-We consider three different graph structures: hierarchical and social network topologies as in Section \ref{subsec:analysis:optimal}, and, for completeness, a fully-connected topology in which all nodes are one hop neighbors.
-The social network is modelled as a Watts-Strogatz small world graph \cite{chiang2012networked} with each node connected to $n / 5$ of its neighbors, and the hierarchical network connects each of the $n / 3$ nodes with lowest processing costs to two of the $2n / 3$ remaining nodes as leaves, chosen randomly.
-Our Raspberry Pi testbed provides two different wireless network media for which we compare the costs: LTE and WiFi.
+Next, we evaluate network-aware learning on three fog computing topologies: hierarchical and social network topologies as in Section \ref{subsec:analysis:optimal}, and a fully-connected topology in which all nodes are neighbors.
+The social network is modeled as a Watts-Strogatz small world graph \cite{chiang2012networked} with each node connected to $n / 5$ of its neighbors, and the hierarchical network connects each of the $n / 3$ nodes with the lowest processing costs to two of the $2n / 3$ remaining nodes, randomly.

-The results are shown in Figure \ref{fig:topology}.
-Both media exhibit similar trends across the topologies.
-Note that network topology determines the availability of cost-effective offloading opportunities: the fully-connected topology maximizes the degree of each node, while the hierarchical topology minimizes the average degree.
-As the average degree becomes smaller, desirable offloading opportunities tend to become scarcer, leading to decreases in transfer cost and increases in processing and/or discard costs, as transferred data becomes locally processed or discarded instead.
-This can explain the observation of the transfer cost decreasing and the discard cost increasing as the topology is changed from full to hierarchical in both cases.

-One major difference between the media is that WiFi skews more heavily towards discarding.
-WiFi has fewer interference mitigration techniques than cellular, so, in the presence of several devices, we expect its links to exhibit longer delays.
-Consequently, both the discard and transfer costs are larger for WiFi than their LTE counterparts for the fully-connected, social, and hierarchical network structures.
+Our Raspberry Pi testbed provides LTE and WiFi network media for which we compare the network resource costs.
+Both media exhibit similar trends across the topologies in Figure \ref{fig:topology}.
+The topology determines offloading availability: the fully-connected topology maximizes the degree of each node, while the hierarchical topology minimizes the average degree.
+A smaller average degree limits offloading, which leads to more data processed locally and/or discarded.
+The major difference between LTE and WiFi is that WiFi skews more towards discarding.
+WiFi has fewer interference mitigation techniques than cellular, so, in the presence of several devices, we expect its links to exhibit longer delays.
+Consequently, both the discard and transfer costs are larger for WiFi than their LTE counterparts, regardless of topology.
 Results in both cases are consistent with the findings from varying the network connectivity in Figure \ref{fig: varying_sparsity} too: as networks become less connected and edges grow sparse, the ability of individual devices to offload their data to lower cost alternatives diminishes.
 Devices will marginally increase their data processing workloads, but ultimately a significant fraction of the data is discarded.